 1 teaspoon milk

-In a medium bowl (or the bowl of a stand mixer), combine the almond meal, sugar, salt and orange zest.
-Add the butter and cream (with a spatula or in a stand mixer) until the butter is fully incorporated.
-Stir in the eggs, one at a time., followed by the almond extract.
+In a medium bowl (or the bowl of a stand mixer), combine the almond meal, sugar, salt, and orange zest.
+Add the butter and cream together all the ingredients, with a spatula or in the stand mixer, until the butter is fully incorporated.
+Stir in the eggs, one at a time, followed by the almond extract.
 Cover the bowl with plastic wrap and chill for at least 15 minutes (for the filling to firm up slightly) or up to 3 days before using.

 Line a baking sheet with parchment paper.

-Bake for 30 minutes, until the galette is golden.
-Right out of the oven, the galette will be puffy but will deflate when cooling down.
+Step 6 -Bake for 30 minutes, until the galette is golden.
+Right out of the oven, the galette will be puffy, but will deflate when cooling down.
 Transfer to a cooling rack.